mufas-hbm/Kindergarten_project/README.md

  2. Remove Kindergarten
  3. See information about one Kindergarten
  4. Register child in Kindergarten
- 5. Search for a child
+ 5. See information about child
  6. List Children of a Kindergarten
  7. Unsubscribe child from Kindergarten
  8. Move child to another kindergarten